 Consideration should be given to the connection of the equipment to the supply circuit and the effect that overloading of the circuit might have on overcurrent protection and supply wiring.
 Appropriate consideration of equipment nameplate ratings should be used when addressing this concern.

 Reliable Earthing

-Note.
 Reliable earthing of rack-mount equipment should be maintained.
 Particular attention should be given to supply connections other than direct connections to the branch circuit (e.g. use of power strips).
-If you are relocating the switch, be sure to power it down and remove all network, stacking, and power cables before moving.